Trump’s lawyers say he was immediately ‘horrified’ by the Capitol attack. Here’s what his allies and aides said really happened that day.

 The official said it was “not believable” then — or now, when presented by Trump’s lawyers.
 A spokesman for Meadows did not respond to a request for comment.

 The House impeachment managers are expected to argue that Trump could have restrained the mob if he had acted more swiftly and forcefully.

+In a new brief filed Tuesday, the impeachment managers wrote: “President Trump barely attempts to justify his abject failure to stop the riot after it began, and confines his entire discussion of the point to a convoluted footnote that hardly offers any response or explanation at all.”

-Comments by some of those who allegedly invaded the Capitol that day support that idea.
+Comments by some of those who allegedly invaded the Capitol support the notion that they would have responded if Trump had told them to back down earlier in the day.

 In a video posted to the social media site Parler on the afternoon of Jan.
 6, Jacob Chansley — who was photographed in the well of the Senate chamber, wearing a headdress of animal fur and horns — told an unnamed person after he exited the building that he had done so because Trump had tweeted that the rioters should leave.